Hedge cutting & bird nesting season laws

-There are certain laws regarding hedge cutting which you should be aware of to ensure there is no damage to active bird nests.
+There are certain laws regarding hedge trimming and cutting which you should be aware of to ensure there is no damage to active bird nests.

 Hedge trimming and cutting - the law

 It is an offence under Section 1 of the Wildlife and Countryside Act of 1981 to intentionally take, damage or destroy the nest of any wild bird while it is in use or being built, or to intentionally kill, injure or take chicks or adults, or intentionally take or destroy any eggs.

 It is an intentional act, for example, if you or your neighbour know there is an active nest in the hedge and still cut the hedge, damaging or destroying the nest or contents in the process.